WinVector/wrapr/extras/UnaryFnPipelines.md

   - Each step must advertise what columns it makes available or produces, for later condition checking.

-For our example suppose we want to subset some data, get per-group means, and then sort the data by those means.
+For a guiding example suppose we want to row-subset some data, get per-group means, and then sort the data by those means.

 ``` r
 # our example data